 We camped at site 21 which was plenty big and flat for our 38′ Class A Motorhome and Jeep Wrangler Toad.
-Our site was well away from other camp sites.
-While this site was big and flat there are other sites much smaller and that are on a slope.
+Our site was well away from other campsites.
+While this site was big and flat there are other sites much smaller and that is on a slope.
 When booking your reservation be sure to look at the Allowable Vehicle / Driveway Details.
-This will give you information Driveway Entry, Driveway Grade, Driveway Length, Driveway Surface, If Equipment Mandatory, Max Number of Vehicles, Max Vehicle Length, Site Length, Site Width, Tent Pad Length, and Tent Pad Width.
+This will give you information on Driveway Entry, Driveway Grade, Driveway Length, Driveway Surface, If Equipment is Mandatory, Max Number of Vehicles, Max Vehicle Length, Site Length, Site Width, Tent Pad Length, and Tent Pad Width.

 This site is located at 5,085 feet elevation, similar to Moab.
-Be prepared October to March for lows below freezing, (Actually make that April, we were there April 12-19 and woke to snow on April 16th), and from June to August highs from 95 to above 100 degrees Fahrenheit.
+Be prepared from October to March for lows below freezing, (Actually, make that April, we were there April 12-19 and woke to snow on April 16th), and from June to August highs from 95 to above 100 degrees Fahrenheit.

-The site has a gravel pad, picnic table and fire pit.
-Dogs must be kept on a leash, which you’d want to anyway.
+The site has a gravel pad, picnic table, and fire pit.
+Dogs must be kept on a leash, which you’d want to do anyway.
 There are a lot of small cacti around the campground you wouldn’t want your dogs getting into them.

 Phone and Internet Service

 We use T-Mobile for our phone service.
 Service at Ken’s Lake Campground was OK with 2 bars of service.